Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Historical Growth: Georgia Power's historical growth is closely tied to the economic growth of Georgia and population increases.
+Historical Growth: Georgia Power's historical growth is tied to the overall growth of the Georgia economy and population.

-Future Projections: Future growth is projected to be driven by increasing electricity demand and investments in renewable energy.
+Future Projections: Future growth is expected to be driven by increased demand for electricity, particularly from data centers and electric vehicles, and investments in renewable energy projects.

 Summary